imhmede/imhmede.github.io/index.md

 > **Publication:** Essa Imhmed, Ivan Sanjaya, George Candal, Brian Pasko, Ludwig Scherer. **BugTor: A Feedback-Driven Static Analysis Tailored for Novice Java Programmers.**
 >
-> Status:  Accepted for Presentation at the 21st International Conference on Frontiers in Education: Computer Science & Computer Engineering, and for proceeding at Springer Nature.
+> Status:  Accepted for Presentation at the 21st International Conference on Frontiers in Education: Computer Science & Computer Engineering, and for proceedings with Springer Nature.
 > Las Vegas, Nevada, USA.

 ---